kikuieva2/beach/README.md

 4.**JavaScript**: Incorporated jQuery library for interactive elements.

 5.**Optimized Images**: Used compressed `.png` files to ensure faster loading times.

+✍️**What I did**:
+- Integrated responsive behavior using media queries
+- Optimized images for fast performance.
+- Add jquery to create a modal functionality.
+- Add hover effects on images.

 ✅ **Validated with W3C HTML Validator** – no critical errors or warnings.